DylanWRh/Programming-in-Artificial-Intelligence-22Fall/Gomoku-Pro/README.md

 Use min-max searching algorithm and alpha-beta pruning, with [evaluation function](https://github.com/sxysxy/GensokyoGomoku)(simplified in this program) and a searching depth of only 2.

-Since it is only one-week project, we did not spend too much effort on optimizing the algorithm.
+Since it is only a one-week project, we did not spend too much effort on optimizing the algorithm.
 So it is not strange that anybody has a great chance to beat it.

 ## Rule